wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 ### 7.2 Prioritized Experience Replay

-So far we have been sampling uniformly from the replay buffer, regardless of how important the experience tuples might be form training, which seems not intuitive as during our experiences with the world there might be some experiences that could help us learn the most (kind of life lessons).
-Prioritized Experience Replay (PER), introduced in [12], tries to solve this problem by adding some priority to certain experience tuples in the replay buffer, and then sample them according to these priorities.
+So far we have been sampling uniformly from the replay buffer, regardless of how important the experience tuples might be for training, which seems not intuitive as during our experiences with the world there might be some experiences that could help us learn the most (kind of life lessons).
+Prioritized Experience Replay (PER), introduced in [12], is a heuristic that tries to solve this problem by adding some priority to certain experience tuples in the replay buffer, and then sample them according to these priorities.

 So, instead of sampling uniformly from the replay buffer: